joeydumont/n64-hacking-notes/_drafts/uss64_progress.md

  - SM64
 ---

+### 2018-08-24

+I think I added support for the whole Fast3D microcode to gz's `gbi.h`.
+However, there is nothing that gets printed to the screen.
+Interestingly, when I compile uss64, the resulting asm of `gfx_flush()` is very different from gz's.
+I should try playing around with compile flags to check whether that is the issue.
+Specifically, `--gc-sections` could be removing some [used data](https://stackoverflow.com/questions/31521326/gc-sections-discards-used-data?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa).
+Although, I don't know why this flag would remove only parts of a function.
+Maybe the optimization level?

 ### 2018-05-14

 `GenerateHooks.py` has been added to the build pipeline of the ROM.
 The ROM runs properly,